GabyGold67/ButtonToSwitch_ESP32/README.md

 ## [For ButtonToSwitch_ESP32 Library Complete Documentation Click Here!](https://gabygold67.github.io/ButtonToSwitch_ESP32/)

-For an easy to understand explanation of this library intended purpose, applications and general use keep reading below!
+#### For an easy to understand explanation of this library intended purpose, applications and general use keep reading below!

 ## An Arduino ESP32-RTOS library that builds switch mechanisms replacements out of simple push buttons.

-A raw digital signal applyed to a MCU GPIO pin is surely the most basic interaction of the MCU to it's sorrounding environment.
-Besides of a simple cable attached to that pin, a pushbutton (a.k.a. momentary switches or momentary push buttons, ***MPB*** for short from here on) is the most basic and simplest signal management device.
-As simple as it is, the signal provided -as similar digital signals provided by more complex devices- are not always clean, stable and have very limited meaning as a switch signal.
+A voltage level applied to a MCU GPIO pin is surely the most basic interaction route between the MCU and it's it's sorrounding environment.
+Aside from a simple cable attached to that pin, a pushbutton (a.k.a. momentary switches or momentary push buttons, ***MPB*** for short from here on) is the most basic and simplest device to modify that signal.
+As simple as it is, the signal provided -as similar digital signals provided by some more complex devices- are not always clean, stable and have very limited meaning as a switch signal.
 Any MPB signal needs to be debounced, deglitched and provide a clear release point to be reliable and useful.
-As strange as it might sound, no mechanism is provided by the MCU's for that purpose, so if multiple MPBs are required for a project, each and everyone's signal must be treated, individually, once and again.
+As strange as it might sound, no mechanism is provided by the MCU's for that purpose, so if multiple MPBs are required for a project, each and every signal must be treated, individually, once and again.

-So the original purpose was easy to describe and understand: instead of reading a pin value and do once and again a customized process, create a wrapper for any input pin, that instead of a logical hig/low value will provide an Off/On value.
+The original purpose for this development was easy to describe and understand: instead of reading a pin value and do once and again a customized process, create a wrapper for any input pin, that instead of a logical high/low value will provide an Off/On value, after processing the input signal to give a stable, trusty return value.
 To compute the resulting output several MPB's attributes would be considered to give a generic applyable solution:

 - Will the MPB used be a Normally Open (NO) or Normally Closed (NC) kind of MPB?
-- Will the second pin (the one not connected to the GPIO pin) connected to GND (a pulled up connection) or to +V (a pulled down connection)
+- Will the second pin (the one not connected to the GPIO pin) connected to GND (a pulled up connection) or to +V (a pulled down connection)?
+- How long the pin value must be waited to consider it a stable signal for a turn on event?
+And for a turn off event?

+The wrapper concept provides a virtual **Blackbox** solution:

+- A signal input into the blackbox
+- The signal along with timers, attributes and secondary signals is processed
+- An output signal is generated for the consumer

+The most basic wrapper/blackbox will

 By using just a push button the classes implemented in this library will manage, calculate and update different parameters to **generate the behavior of standard electromechanical switches**.
 Those parameters include presses, releases, timings, counters or secondary input readings as needed.